harleyjj/coding-challenge/README.md

 ## Folder Structure

-The app is organized like as follows:
+The app is organized as follows:

 ```
 client/